dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access to-exchange-online-with-microsoft-intune.md

 - Windows Phone 8.1 and later

-If a conditional access policy is not met, the user is presented with one of the following messages when they log in.

-- If the device is not enrolled with [!INCLUDE[wit_nextref](../Token/wit_nextref_md.md)], or is not registered in Azure Active Directory, a message is displayed with instructions about how to install the company portal app, enroll the device, activate email, which associates the device’s Exchange ActiveSync ID with the device record in Azure Active Directory.

--   If the device is not compliant, a message is displayed that directs the user to the [!INCLUDE[wit_nextref](../Token/wit_nextref_md.md)] web portal, or the company portal app where they can find information about the problem and how to remediate it.

 ## Support for PCs
 You can setup conditional access for PCs that run Office desktop applications to access **Exchange Online** and **SharePoint Online** for PCs that meet the following requirements: